hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Blocks can be used as compound keys, which is powerful, but I think the best practice there is do define an API for when you know you're doing that, because nobody wants to forget `/only` just once in their code. :^)

 [18:53:06](#i2CoAwqd-eNdi6Z2b59TtP2q95JDbxV5aHsTFzbvtcI) <toomasv>:
-@greggirwin Sorry, it seems I misunderstood the purpose of this snippet and reesponded hastily Ì†ΩÌ∏≥
+@greggirwin Sorry, it seems I misunderstood the purpose of this snippet and reesponded hastily üò≥

 [18:53:15](#-UIvif8p-lW5OJCNY_qNuAijNsLhygqdoA19FnymZrg) <toomasv>:
 * @greggirwin Sorry, it seems I misunderstood the purpose of this snippet and responded hastily :flushed: